grey-elf/dm/docs/vr/2-kron-hills.md

 ### Gnomes

+The Kron Hills are home to a significant gnomish population...

+Osnabrölt is a bit of an outlier, most of the gnomish towns in the Hills construct primarily above ground (according to Oerth Journal #9), whereas Osnabrölt is built as a warren.

+#### Gnomish Encounters

+Any gnomes on the table without a specified stat block are **gnome commoners**

 d12 | Encounter
 --- | ---
 1 | 1d4+1 **deep gnomes (svirfneblin)** emerge from a hidden door near the base of a hill.
 They are inhabitants of a small village beneath the ground, which has so far been hesitant to reveal itself to the wider gnomish community of the Kron Hills.
-2 | A lone gnome merchant (**gnome commoner**) selling wares from a cart pulled by an old **mule** 3 | Gnome farmers
+2 | A lone gnome merchant selling basic wares and trinkets from a cart pulled by an old **mule** 3 | 3d6 gnome farmers out working the fields
-4 | Gnome herders
+4 | 2d4 gnome herders with 3d8+8 **goats**
-5 | Small village
-6 | Playing children, parents nearby
-7 | Patrol
+5 | A small gnomish village that won't be found on any map, its inhabitants are 3d20 gnomes of various ages.
+Roll 1d6 to see if the villagers are welcoming (1-2), indifferent (3-4), or opposed (5-6) to outsiders.
+6 | 1d4+1 gnome children playing with 1d2 of their parents watching from a small distance away, the family lives in a small cottage just on the other side of the hill.
+The children are excited to meet new faces, but their parents are wary of strangers.
+7 | A squad of 2d8 **gnome warriors** led by 1 **gnome scout** from one of the larger gnomish settlements patrols with vigilance for Iuzite forces threatening their home
-8 | A **rock gnome recluse**\* living as a hermit in a secluded home dug into a hillside 9 | Traders
+8 | A **rock gnome recluse**\* living as a hermit in a secluded home dug into a hillside 9 | 2d4 gnome traders with 1d4 **ponies** pulling wagons of goods for trade or sale at one of the other gnomish towns 10 | An adventuring party of 1d4+2 young gnomes of varying classes (all level 1d4), out on their first quest 11 | 2d4 gnomes harvesting a growth of [tanbrosh](#tanbrosh).
+With Iuz's forces becoming a growing threat, these gnomes are hoping that the strength-enhancing abilities of the plant will help them protect their home.
-10 | Delivering supplies to Osnabrölt
-11 | Young gnome adventurers
-12 | Gnomes collecting tanbrosh (thinking they might need to fight the Iuzite forces)
+12 | A convoy of 1d4+1 wagons pulled by **mules**, driven by 2d4 gnomes, and escorted by 1d3+1 **gnome warriors**.
+They are delivering relief supplies to Osnabrölt, or are returning with empty wagons from doing so.

 \* Appears in *Dragon of Icespire Peak* from the D&D Essentials Kit

 ### Other Inhabitants

+#### Other Kron Hills Inhabitants

-dX | Encounter | Starting Attitude
+d10 | Encounter | Starting Attitude
 --- | --- | ---
 1 | 1d3 **hill giants** trying to defend their territory | Hostile
 2 | A witch (**druid**) dwelling in a crude hut.
 She offers potions of healing, antitoxins, and other consumable items for sale in exchange for food and news. | Indifferent